 As footprints in office buildings shrink, the movement of paper records changes from optional to required.
 This means that organizations will need to ensure several steps are taken to properly manage their physical records going forward.
 Here’s a short list of the key activities to consider in this transition period:

 - Ensure the company’s record retention schedule is up-to-date and is legally defensible (includes supporting legal citations including those that address privacy maximum retention periods).

 - Implement a ROT (Redundant, Obsolete, Transitory) removal process to eliminate storing documents that are not official records.

-- Inventory and box records ensuring capture of at least the file title and date range and, if possible, the record series identifier and the associated retention period (best to calculate it out and mark as the disposition eligibility date).
+- Inventory and box records ensure the capture of at least the file title and date range and, if possible, the record series identifier and the associated retention period (it’s best to calculate it out and mark it as the disposition eligibility date).

 - Arrange for pick up by your Managed Services vendor.

 - Track your records from the time they leave your site right through to when they are in staging for imaging, and when they are on the shelf (ensure your vendor offers this!).

 - Provide access to the offsite inventory to the general staff of the organization.

 - Work with your vendor to place the scanned images into a common repository (this could be a cloud storage area or a controlled FTP site, or as a last resort the images could be put onto portable media).

 If your organization really is reducing its footprint and in-office meetings with clients aren’t a necessity, you may not have an office reception.
 As part of the Records Management program, your vendor partner may even offer a virtual mailroom service.
 This would include the vendor team receiving incoming mail, sorting into record and non-record material, imaging the record material and placing it into a recordkeeping system, boxing the originals for storage, and distributing the non-record materials at regularly scheduled intervals.